 If you live in or move to another country

-You can receive income pension complement if you live in or move to another EU country/EES-country or Switzerland, or a country that Sweden has an agreement with regarding social security.
-However, if you live in or move to a another country, you are not entitled to an income pension complement.
+You can receive income pension complement if you live in or move to another EU/EEA country or Switzerland, or a country that Sweden has an agreement with regarding social security.
+However, if you live in or move to any other country, you are not entitled to an income pension complement.

-If you receive a new pension, your pension from another country changes, you emigrate from Sweden, or switch country of residence outside of Sweden you must report this to the Swedish Pension Agency.
+If you receive a new pension, your pension from another country changes, if you emigrate from Sweden, or switch country of residence outside of Sweden you must report this to the Swedish Pensions Agency.

 If you do not have a Swedish bank-ID or wish to report other changes please contact our customer service.